- The Fiscal

 - What You

 The U.S. government has hit the ceiling on the amount it is allowed to borrow, and the Department of the Treasury is now using “extraordinary measures” to keep the federal government from defaulting on its debts.
-The “debt limit,” which is currently set by law at $31.4 trillion, represents the maximum amount of debt that the Treasury can issue to the public or to other federal agencies.
+At $31.4 trillion, the “debt ceiling,” also known as the debt limit, represents the maximum amount of debt that the Treasury can issue to the public or to other federal agencies.
 Once that limit is reached, federal spending would be limited to the amount of revenues coming in — even though legislators may have approved more spending than expected revenues.
 To avoid breaching the limit immediately, the Treasury can draw down on its existing cash balance and invoke measures to free up space to continue borrowing; however, such measures will only be effective for a few months.

 As of January 17, 2023, the Treasury had a cash balance of $322 billion.